 Snort rules are powerful, flexible and relatively easy to write.
-It's best to start with the VRT (Sourcefire Vulnerability Research Team) Certified rules because they are the best written, but there are other sources for
+It's best to start with the VRT (Sourcefire Vulnerability Research Team) Certified rules because they are the best written, but there are other sources for rules.
+Once you've downloaded existing IDS rules, you can modify them to suit your needs.

 To get started, review the FAQ at Snort.org, and while you're there, download the latest VRT rules.
 (See How to decipher the Oinkcode.)
 Read the rules, modify them and try them (in a test environment, of course).
 If there is a Snort rule that doesn't work quite the way you want it to, you can change it.
 Here's how.